NatiOfir/PythonFaintEdgeDetection/README.md

 - Fast Detection of Curved Edges at Low SNR (CVPR 2016)
 - On Detection of Faint Edges in Noisy Images (TPAMI 2019)
-- Deep Faster Detection of Faint Edges in Noisy Images (2018)
+- Multi-scale Processing of Noisy Images using Edge Preservation Losses (ICPR 2020)

 ---